dominicjtaylor/COVID19/README.md

 Features of the app include:

 ## Interactive Plots
-To observe the daily changes in COVID-19 Tests, Cases and Deaths for different countries across the world.
+To observe and compare the daily changes in COVID-19 Tests, Cases and Deaths for different countries across the world.

 ## Evolving Map
 Shows a comparison between selected countries at arbitrary scale.